t3rmian/devpot/content/posts/collections/en/2019-07-14-contract-last-spring-ws.md

 In general, the top-down approach is the recommended way due to easier maintenance, versioning, reusability and loose coupling.
 You need to, however, have some base understanding of SOAP specification to write correct WSDL.
 Sometimes, though, a bottom-up approach can be preferred due to this fact.
 In such a case, the knowledge of WSDL is not required and the development is usually less time-consuming.
 Yet, as you might expect, this style does not have the pros of contract-first approach.

 JAX-WS is a pretty valid choice for any of the mentioned development styles.
 How about Spring?
 Does it only support the top-down approach?
-I was very curious about this and picked this route for a sample project (link at the top) to check if this is true.
+I was very curious about this and picked this route for a sample project (link at the bottom) to check if this is true.
 It was quite a lesson, but in my opinion, contract-last is also a viable option with *spring-ws*.
 However, if you stray off from a standard way of defining web services which Spring somewhat imposes it might be quite challenging and hard to maintain later on.
 Nevertheless, let's see what brings us *spring-ws* and how we can use it for contract-last development style.

 ### POM Configuration